 Not just an exercise programme!

-During rehabilitation we use a range of different treatments to optimise a patients biomechanics and overall function.
-After a thorough assessment to determine what areas need addressing, we will chose which physiotherapy adjunct is most suitable from a wide range of options.
-Some of these include, acupuncture, manual therapy, hydrotherapy, pilates and gait re-education.
+During rehabilitation, our therapists use a range of different treatments to optimise our clients biomechanics and overall function.
+After a thorough assessment to determine what areas need addressing, we will choose which physiotherapy adjunct is most suitable from a wide range of options.
+Some of these include, exercise prescriptions, manual therapy, hydrotherapy, pilates and gait re-education.

 What patient groups do we treat?